hanyuone/Ways-to-NOT-make-money/README.md

 Cyber-Shadow's to do list:

-     Serious revamp the GUI (No offence...
+     Serious revamp of the GUI (No offence...
 Gui is ulgy) Probably pictures for all purchasable assets.
           Stopping deforamation of program
           Remove crapping moving money animation.
 (Rip 2hours)